DV

 Strategy & risk

-OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while QQQ tracks Nasdaq-100 Index using a growth strategy.
+OMAH tracks Berkshire Hathaway Inc. Class B (BRK.B) with an options overlay with a target approach, while QQQ tracks Nasdaq-100 Index with a growth approach.
+Beta is 0.3287 for OMAH and 1.23 for QQQ, indicating OMAH is less volatile relative to the market.

 Fund details